How are custom works priced?

 Prices start at a base number and packages are customizable to your preferences.

 An initial consultation and brainstorming conversation comes free of charge for any potential client.
 Once we decide to work together, you will pay a **non-refundable** design deposit through the SHOP to secure your order (this payment will be put toward your final payment amount).
-You will also fill out a custom ketubah informational survey and the BSP working contract.
+You will also fill out a Custom Ketubah Survey and the BSP working contract.
 The contract lays out the work plan and protects both artist and client.

 (Note: If I don't receive the contract within one week from your receiving it with no additional communication, I will assume you are no longer interested in pursuing the project.)